Can I have a snack?

 If you know any kids at all, you could probably add some interesting ones to the list.

 But the one they ask the most, not with their mouths but with their hearts, might be more complicated than any one question they could dream up.
 Even at bedtime.

 Our kids are constantly being tossed labels that declare them to be smart or stupid, kind or mean, silly or sneaky or shy.
 They need to differentiate between the real and the made-up labels.

 Here is where we adults grab the microphone.
-Grandparents and Regular Parents, mentors and Sunday School teachers, it is our job to introduce our kids to their true selves.
+Parents (and grandparents, mentors and Sunday School teachers) it is our job to introduce our kids to their true selves.

 Have you ever been given a preschool drawing?
 The kind you study mystified and finally ask, “Hey Sweetie, can you tell me about this interesting picture?”

 That kid knows.
 She can talk for far too long describing this and that and why and how.

 Because as the creator, she knows every mark’s true identity.

 Our kids desperately need to know what their Creator has to say about them and their purpose and why and how.

 What God says about our kids is powerful and they need to hear it!